Ninjonik/nexlyspa/README.md

-# Nexly V3 - Built with React and Tauri
+# Nexly V3 - Built with React and Tauri and Appwrite

 ## Getting Started